pushkin-consortium/pushkin/docs/developers/contributions.md

 ## Guidelines for contributing

+!!! warning "Security vulnerabilities"
+    If your potential contribution relates to a security vulnerability, please refer to our [security policy](./security.md) for guidance on reporting it privately.

 ### Contributing to the codebase

 We welcome contributions of any scope.
 To facilitate a smooth integration into the main codebase, we generally require a few things: